-Moreover, when you’re out shooting these images, you need to have the camera stable and on a tripod.
+Moreover, when you’re out shooting these images, you need to have the camera stable and on a good travel tripod.
 You’ll want to shoot in RAW so you have a wider range of control in post-processing.
 Also, the light is especially important with HDR.
 You’ll want good colourful clouds and a nice range of light.

 With Photoshop Elements 11, processing HDR images is incredibly simple.
 I’ve taken three exposures of this image of the New York City skyline I shot this week, and I’m going to process it for HDR.

 Once you get your photos shot, you’re going to import the raw files into Photoshop Elements 11.
 Just drag and drop them into the program.
 When the RAW processor comes up, there’s no need to edit them there.
 Just import them all.

 Once all the images load in Photoshop Elements 11, go up to “enhance”, then “photomerge”, then “photomerge exposure”.

 Soon, a processed combination of all images will show on the screen and you’ll get a sidebar on the right side.

 Processing the HDR